For More Information

 NEJS 92 involves as much work as a regular NEJS course.
 In addition to following the general internship guidelines established in the Bulletin, NEJS internships must include each of the following:

-(1) Before the end of the shopping period, the NEJS faculty member who is supervising the internship must approve the written Internship Learning Contract proposed by the student; the sample contract should be used as a basis.
+(1) Before the end of the shopping period, the NEJS faculty member who is supervising the internship must approve the written Internship Learning Contract proposed by the student; the sample internship contract should be used as a basis.
 This contract should at minimum outline the following:

 - the number of hours on the site